UKGovernmentBEIS/inspect_ai/agents-api.html.md

     return execute
 ```

-See the section on [Sandbox
-Environments](agents.qmd#sec-sandbox-environments) for further details
+See the section on [Sandboxing](sandboxing.qmd) for further details on
-on using sandboxes with Inspect.
+using sandboxes with Inspect.